What the Food Industry Doesn’t Want You to Know About its Fresh Produce

 Lemme ask you a question: Which do you think tastes better and is better for you?

 - An apple you buy at the grocery that was grown in New Zealand and picked at the end of 2017, wayyyy before it was actually ripe.
 And then stored in an oxygen-deprived cooler for the duration it takes a woman to produce a living, breathing child, and sprayed with a ‘harmless’ chemical to get that perfect, mass-produced color.
 Oh, did I mention it was dipped in a wax that, although considered food-grade, isn’t digested by the human body?

 - Orrrrrr would an apple that was picked on Monday at the peak of its ripeness, and sold to you on Wednesday, be better?
 With none of that chemical/waxy crap sticking its nose up in your apple’s biznesss . . .

-I think it’s safe to say we’d choose option 2.
+I think it’s safe to say you’d choose option 2.

-So how can we get the nutrition and the mind-f**kingly delicious food we want, without the outrageous carbon footprint and without the unnatural [and completely disturbing] decomposition, I mean, storing process?
+So how can you get the nutrition and the mind-f**kingly delicious food we want, without the outrageous carbon footprint and without the unnatural [and completely disturbing] decomposition, I mean, storing process?